-If you're finding things hard emotionally right now, you're not alone.
+If you're finding things hard, you're not alone.
 We're here to provide information and support.

 Details of helpful organisations, public services, government guidance and other types of support available during the coronavirus outbreak.

 Information on where to go for support for bereavement, and suggestions for helping yourself and others through grief.